seanadkinson/webdriver-examples/README.md

-pjug-webdriver
+webdriver-examples
 ==============
+Files for user group presentations:

-Files for PJUG presentation, August 20th, 2013 at Jama Software
+* PJUG on August 20th, 2013 at Jama Software.
+* PDX Selenium on October 17th, 2013 at Jive Software.